26 Priory Close.

 d) The ‘original entry’ is the persons who play in the first game of any of the above Championships.

 e) Players are allowed only one entry in each competition, and no defeated player shall be eligible to act as substitute in the same Competition in following rounds of the current season.

 a) For any entry to go into the draw the entry form and competition fees must have reached the County Secretary before the closing date of 31st January of the year of competition.

 b) If there are more than 8 entries in any one outdoor championship competition across the whole County the entries will be divided into Areas, as agreed by the County Executive.

-c) Should there be 8 or less entries into any outdoor championship competition across the whole County the Outdoor Competition Secretary shall conduct a draw and arrange the neutral venue for the competitors to be reduced to 4 Singles players, Pairs or blocks.
+c) Should there be 8 or less entries into any outdoor championship competition across the whole County the Outdoor Competition Secretary shall conduct a draw and arrange the neutral venue for the competitors (in the preliminary / first round the home player(s) shall give dates complying with rule 7b & c by the 3rd Sunday in May unless otherwise stated in the draw book) to be reduced to 4 Singles players, Pairs or blocks.
 These 4 Singles players, Pairs or Blocks shall contest the County Semi-

 d) Club Secretaries submitting competition entry forms must ensure that in pairs and blocks all the proposed players are named.
 The County Secretary will not accept entries without all players being named.
 Should there be a change in players before the first round of bowls is played the new players shall form the pair or block, however previously named players in that pair or block will not be eligible to play for another pair or block.